...

 Nutrition Facts Table Requirements in Canada

-Overview of Applicable Food and Drug Regulations The requirements for the Nutrition Facts table (NFt) in Canada are primarily established by the Food and Drug Regulations (FDR).
-These regulations, specifically sections B.01.401 through B.01.406, dictate what nutritional information must be declared and how it should be presented on prepackaged food products.
-Health Canada is responsible for defining...
+Learn About The Table of Nutritional Info Required on Most Canadian Pre-Packaged Food Products Overview of Applicable Food and Drug Regulations The requirements for the Nutrition Facts table (NFt) in Canada are primarily established by the Food and Drug Regulations (FDR).
+These regulations, specifically sections B.01.401 through B.01.406, dictate what nutritional information must be declared and how...

 Read The Rest...